hejm37/sysu-planner/README.md

 # sysu-planner
-This planner is a two phases planner.
-It first performs a 1-BFWS ([Nir and Hector 2017](https://people.eng.unimelb.edu.au/nlipovetzky/papers/aaai17-BFWS-novelty-exploration.pdf)) with very fast speed.
-Then if solution is not found, it will perform a modified OLCFF ([Maximilian and Jorg 2018](https://ipc2018-classical.bitbucket.io/planner-abstracts/team8.pdf)).
+The SYSU-Planner is a two-stage planner designed to solve classical planning problems.
+It first performs the 1-BFWS ([Nir and Hector 2017](https://people.eng.unimelb.edu.au/nlipovetzky/papers/aaai17-BFWS-novelty-exploration.pdf)) with very fast speed.
+If it fails to find the solution, it will then perform a modified online refinement algorithm named [Forward-RHC](http://ada.liacs.nl/events/sparkle-planning-19/documents/solver_description/SYSU-planner-description.pdf) (also see [Maximilian and Jorg 2018](https://ipc2018-classical.bitbucket.io/planner-abstracts/team8.pdf)).

-So its source code contains two part:
-* BFWS-public and LAPKT-public
-* fast-downward-conjunctions

-Then planner should be invoked by the fast-downward-conjunctions part (using --dual option and it will call BFWS-public/fd-version/bfws.py to perform 1-BFWS).

 ## Build and run with container
+Using the planner with [singularity](https://sylabs.io/docs/#singularity) is rather simple.
+First install singularity following [the guide](https://sylabs.io/guides/3.3/user-guide/quick_start.html#quick-installation-steps).
+Then run the following script in CLI and you will have the plan file *sas_plan* under *$RUNDIR*.
 ```
 sudo singularity build planner.img sysu-planner/Singularity
 mkdir rundir